CQCL/tket/README.md

 conan create --profile=tket recipes/symengine
 ```

 to build it.
-If you are using a conan configuration supported by the CI, this is
+If you are using a conan configuration supported by the CI
-unnecessary as a pre-built package will be downloaded from the `tket-conan`
+(see above under "Build tools"), this is unnecessary as a pre-built package
-repository when you build `tket`.
+will be downloaded from the `tket-conan` repository when you build `tket`.

 ### Building tket